kasramp/NPB/README.md

 	sqlite 3 lib (for connecting to database)

+In Ubuntu for installing Sqlite library use the following command,
+	$ sudo apt-get install sqlite3 libsqlite3-dev

 ##How to use
 For compiling the code just cd to project directory and type following commands.